 EUR million 2020 2019

 Gain on disposals of property, plant and equipment 0.2 1.4

 Gain on disposal of subsidiaries and businesses (1 0.5

-Other items (2) 3.4 4.3
+Other items (2 3.4 4.3

-I/S 4.1 5.7
+1/S 4.1 5.7

-$^{^{9}}$ Includes a capital gain of EUR 0.5 million from the divestment of remote measurement business for corporate customers.
+1) Includes a capital gain of EUR 0.5 million from the divestment of remote measurement business for corporate customers.
+2) Other items include rental income from the real estate and other income not associated with ordinary operating activities.